ezEngine/docs/docs/contribute/how-to-contribute.md

 ## Code Documentation

-We try to document our code as good as possible, but there are undocumented or poorly documented pieces, and of course there are also comments that are outdated or not as good as they could be.
+We try to document our code as well as possible, but there are undocumented or poorly documented pieces, and of course there are also comments that are outdated or not as good as they could be.
 If you improve any documentation, please contribute it back, even if you only did minor changes or fixed typos.

 ## Bugfixes